dev-hari/dev-hari/README.md

 Hi, I'm HARI PAUDEL.👋

-⚡I'm a Self-taught Developer, Google Certified Data Analytics Professional & now into MLOps and exploring it.
+⚡I'm a Self-taught ML Developer, Google Certified Data Analytics Professional & now into MLOps and exploring it.

 ⚡ Outside of work, I do love to spend my time "WORKING OUT" for my  better physique and mental health.